zuozhenggh/learning-library/content-management-library/apex-integration/content-repository/content-repository.md

-# Setup Content Repository
+# Setup content repository

 ## Introduction
 In this session we will setup Content repository where all content will be stored and managed.
 We will also define content structure with meta-data to store data along with file.
 At last we will provide access to IAM app which was create in *Lab 1*

-Estimated Lab Time: 10 minutes
+Estimated Time: 10 minutes

 ### Background